 Emma Raducanu: British teenager reaches US Open semi-finals in New York

-Emma Raducanu reaches the US Open semi-finals without dropping a set; the 18-year-old Brit will take on the winner of the match between Karolina Pliskova and Maria Sakkari for a place in the final on Thursday night
+Emma Raducanu reaches the US Open semi-finals without dropping a set; it is the first time a qualifier has reached the women's semi-finals in New York; the 18-year-old Brit will take Greece's Maria Sakkari for a place in the final on Thursday night

 Fearless British teenager Emma Raducanu continued her astonishing run at the US Open by reaching the semi-finals with a stunning 6-3 6-4 victory over Olympic champion Belinda Bencic.